Puppey: With Team Secret

 After a loss in a series against Alliance, Puppey and his new team consisting of him, Fly, N0tail, KuroKy and s4, went on to achieve second place in their first tournament Starladder Season 10.

-Following his first achievement with Team Secret, Puppey went on to be top 3 on 7 major tournaments and 1 premier tournament.
+Following his first achievement with Team Secret, Puppey went on to be top 3 in 7 major tournaments and 1 premier tournament.
 He also won a 'Double Trouble' season with his manager, Matthew 'Cyborgmatt' Bailey.
 The Double Trouble tournament included a team of two major DotA 2 personalities who battled against other groups of two of the major Dota 2 personalities.

 His first major achievement with Team Secret was when the team won US$120,000 in ESL One Frankfurt which included teams such as Alliance, Evil Geniuses, Cloud9, and Invictus Gaming.

 Team Secret went into The International 2015 as heavy favorites, but left only with a tie for 7-8 place and US$830,000.

 Following TI5, the team underwent heavy drama between Kuro 'KuroKy' S. Takhasomi and Artour 'Arteezy' Babaev, which started with Arteezy indirectly blaming the loss at The International on KuroKy while streaming on Twitch and KuroKy responding and flaming Arteezy in German forums.